Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Regret analysis

 \subsection{Analysis of PE-GP-TS}

-\citet{ziomekTimeVarying2025} structured the proof of the regret bound of PE-GP-UCB into 4 larger steps; First, showing that $p^*$ is never eliminated with high probability.
-Second, establishing a bound on the simple regret.
+\citet{ziomekTimevarying2025} structured the proof of the regret bound for PE-GP-UCB into 4 larger steps; First, showing that $p^*$ is never eliminated with high probability.
+Second, establishing a bound on the instantaneous regret.
 Third, bounding the cumulative regret.
 Finally, the cumulative bound is re-expressed in terms of the worst-case MIG.
-For PE-GP-TS, we establish a new bound on the simple regret and then adapt the steps of \citeauthor{ziomekTimeVarying2025} to accommodate the new simple regret bound.

-To bound the simple regret, we require two concentration inequalities to hold for both the posteriors and the posterior samples which we present in the following lemma.
+For PE-GP-TS, we establish a new bound on the instantaneous regret and then adapt the steps of \citeauthor{ziomekTimevarying2025} to accommodate the new bound.
+To bound the instantaneous regret in the lemma below, we require concentration inequalities to hold for the posteriors, the posterior samples and the noise (see \cref{lem:concentrationintervals,lem:noiseconc}). \begin{restatable}{lemma}{lemSimpleRegret} If the events of \cref{lem:concentrationintervals,lem:noiseconc} holds, then the following holds for the instantaneous regret of PE-GP-TS for all $t \in [T]$: $ f(x^*) - f(x_t) \leq 2 \sqrt{\beta_t} \sigma_{t, p^*}(x^*) + \sqrt{\beta_t} \sigma_{t, p_t}(x_t) - \eta_t + \epsilon_t. $ \end{restatable}